Dry macular degeneration

 Risk factors

-• Family history and genetics.
-This disease has a hereditary component.
+- Family history and genetics.
+This disease has a hereditary component, meaning it runs in families.
 Researchers have identified several genes linked to the condition.

-• Smoking.
-Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.
+- Smoking.
+Smoking cigarettes or being exposed to tobacco smoke on a regular basis greatly increases the risk of macular degeneration.

-• Obesity.
-Research indicates that being obese may increase your chance that early or intermediate macular degeneration will progress to the more severe form of the disease.
+- Obesity.
+Research suggests that obesity may increase the chance that early or intermediate macular degeneration will progress to the more serious form of the disease.

-• Cardiovascular disease.
-If you have heart or blood vessel disease, you may be at higher risk of macular degeneration.
+- Cardiovascular disease.
+If you have heart or blood vessel disease, called cardiovascular disease, you may be at higher risk of macular degeneration.

 Complications